What Is Diarrhea?

 Many different things can cause diarrhea.

 Infections: You may get an infection from contact with someone else.
 You may get one after having contaminated food or water.
-If you eat something that was improperly cooked or contaminated after cooking, you may get food poisoning, which can lead to diarrhea.
+If you eat something that was improperly cooked or contaminated after cooking, the infection is called food poisoning.
+Diarrhea, cramps, and vomiting are common with food poisoning.
 Children who attend day care and their families are more likely to get these infections.

 People who travel to foreign countries get "traveler's diarrhea," usually after drinking bad water.
 Infectious diarrhea is a problem in developing countries, where it may be hard to keep waste water and sewage separate from water used to cook, drink, and bathe.